-picmonic Observation and Inference - Blue Hair Scientists often make observations about experiments or events in nature.
+picmonic Observation and Inference - Green Egg Scientists often make observations about experiments or events in nature.
 Those observations are typically common and shared amongst scientists because they are made with the five senses: hearing, sight, smell, taste, and touch.
 However, scientists often use caution when observing, especially with smell, taste, and touch to avoid causing health problems.
 These observations can be qualitative (descriptive and adjective based), or quantitative, numbers-based. /p>Inferences are explanations for those observations.
 They are often based on past experiences with similar situations.
 Because they are subjective explanations, they often differ from person to person.
 Each person may have different prior experiences and may come to different conclusions.
 Finally, they can change once more information is gathered.
 Inferences are ultimately based on observations, so if the observations change, the inferences will also change.

-PLAY PICMONIC Observations are gathered with the 5 senses Scientist Observing with Hearing, Sight, Smell, Taste, and Touch Observations are gathered by using the five senses: hearing, sight, smell, taste, and touch.
+PLAY PICMONIC Observations are gathered with 5 senses Observations made with Hearing, Sight, Smell, Taste, and Touch Observations are gathered by using the five senses: hearing, sight, smell, taste, and touch.
 Scientists must be careful when using smell, taste, and touch, especially when around hazardous materials.
-Observations can be qualitative Observations made by Qualitative-Koala Scientist Observations can be qualitative, using descriptive words and adjectives to explain the experiment or event being observed.
-Observations can be quantitative Observations made by Quantitative-Queen Scientist Observations can also be quantitative and made by taking measurements.
+Observations can be qualitative Qualitative-Koala Scientist Describing Green Chicken Observations can be qualitative, using descriptive words and adjectives to explain the experiment or event being observed.
+Observations can be quantitive Quantitive-Queen counting 12 days that green eggs were left outside Observations can also be quantitative and made by taking measurements.
 Typically these are made by common measurement tools like rulers, thermometers, triple beam balances, graduated cylinders, and stop watches.
-Inferences are an explanation for an observation In-Fur-ences Explaining Blue Hair Observation Inferences are explanations for observations.
+Inferences are an explanation for an observation In-Fur-ences explaining Green Egg Inferences are explanations for observations.
 Rather than just describing an object or event, they attempt to explain.
-Based on previous experiences Old Scientists recalling their past experience with Blue Hair when young Inferences are often based on previous experiences with similar settings.
+Based on previous experiences Old Scientists recalling past experience with Green Egg in youth Inferences are often based on previous experiences with similar settings.
 If a scientist has conducted an experiment in the past, she or he may attempt to explain the current findings based on the past ones.
-Can vary from person to person One Scientist associating Blue Hair Spray with Blue Hair, while the other Scientist associates Blueberries with Blue Hair Inferences can vary depending on the person, because each person may have had different experiences with similar situations.
+Can vary from person to person One Scientist explaining Green egg as coming from green chicken, and other scientist explaining green eggs as rotten Inferences can vary depending on the person, because each person may have had different experiences with similar situations.
 Because of this, they are more likely to draw different conclusions when inferring.
-Can change once more information is gathered Scientists Learning the Blue Hair is explained by Blue Wig Inferences can change once more information is gathered because they are ultimately based on observations.
+Can change once more information is gathered Once more information is gathered, Scientist discover green egg is explained by Easter Bunny Inferences can change once more information is gathered because they are ultimately based on observations.
 If the observation changes, the inference will also change.